zanbilify/boost_callable_traits/README.md

 ## Dependencies

 CallableTraits does not use Boost or any other libraries outside of the standard headers.
+However, much credit is due to Boost.Hana for the type sorting algorithm borrowed here, and to Boost.Bind for getting me started on the bind expression parts.

 ## Building the tests and examples